 • What to do: Plan a night of stargazing, bringing blankets, a thermos of hot chocolate, and a telescope if possible.

-• Romantic Extras: Identify constellations together and symbolically name a star as your “love star.”
+• Romantic Extras: Identify constellations together and name one star symbolically as your “love star.”

-• Why it's special: It's a simple yet memorable moment, perfect for connecting emotionally.
+• Why it's special: It's a simple yet memorable moment, perfect for emotional connection.

 9. Personalized Gift